alexKleider/phInfo/README.md

-There are a number of utilities and customizations that are not essential but I find them useful to have so my practice is to also run the following script:
+There are a number of utilities and customizations that are not essential but I find them useful to have so my practice is to also run the following script (it takes about 3 minutes):

         ./favourites.sh